Financial Times: People

 In July 2006, the FT announced a "New Newsroom" project to integrate the newspaper more closely with FT.com.
 At the same time it announced plans to cut the editorial staff from 525 to 475.
 In August 2006 it announced that all the required job cuts had been achieved through voluntary layoffs.
 A number of former FT journalists have gone on to high-profile jobs in journalism, politics and business.
 Robert Thomson, previously the paper's US managing editor, was the editor of The Times and is now the chief executive of News Corporation.
 Will Lewis, a former New York correspondent and News Editor for the FT, edited The Daily Telegraph and The Wall Street Journal.
 Dominic Lawson went on to become editor of the Sunday Telegraph until he was dismissed in 2005.
 Andrew Adonis, a former education correspondent, became an adviser on education to the then British Prime Minister, Tony Blair, and was given a job as an education minister and a seat in the House of Lords after the 2005 election.
-Ed Balls became chief economic adviser to the Treasury, working closely with Gordon Brown, the chancellor of the exchequer (or finance minister), before being elected a Member of Parliament in 2005, and became Secretary of State for Children, Schools and Families in July 2007.
-Bernard Gray, a former defence correspondent and Lex columnist, was chief executive of the publishing company CMP before becoming chief executive of TSL Education, publisher of the Times Educational Supplement.
+Ed Balls became chief economic adviser to the Treasury, working closely with Gordon Brown, the chancellor of the exchequer, before being elected a Member of Parliament in 2005, and became Secretary of State for Children, Schools and Families in July 2007.

+Bernard Gray, a former defence correspondent and "Lex" columnist, was chief executive of the publishing company CMP before becoming chief executive of TSL Education, publisher of the Times Educational Supplement.
 David Jones, at one time the FTs Night Editor, then became Head of IT.
 He was a key figure in the newspaper's transformation from hot metal to electronic composition and then onto full-page pagination in the 1990s.
 He went on to become Head of Technology for the Trinity Mirror Group.

 Sir Geoffrey Owen was the editor of the Financial Times from 1981 to 1990.
 He joined the Centre for Economic Performance (CEP) at the London School of Economics as Director of Business Policy in 1991 and was appointed Senior Fellow, Institute of Management, in 1997.
 He continues his work there.
-During his tenure at the FT he had to deal with rapid technological change and issues related to it, for example repetitive strain injury (RSI), which affected dozens of FT journalists, reporters and staff in the late 1980s.
+During his tenure at the FT, he had to deal with rapid technological change and issues related to it, for example repetitive strain injury (RSI), which affected dozens of FT journalists, reporters and staff in the late 1980s.